thegooddocsproject/website-hugo/content/en/docs/glossaries/roadmap.md

 Provide a compelling reason for all technical websites to create a glossary for their website, and make it very easy to do so.

 **Challenge**
 Building and maintaining a non-trivial glossary is difficult.
 It typically requires rallying and continued engagement from many stakeholders.
-However, if we have a sharable glossary framework, and access to an authoritative glossary, we can search our website for glossary terms.
+However, if we have a shareable glossary framework, and access to an authoritative glossary, we can search our website for glossary terms.

 Example use of a script to build a glossary: